-1. THE EDL AND EIC ARE VOLUNTARY AND NOT NECESSARY IF YOU ALREADY HAVE A PASSPORT
+1. THE EIC IS VOLUNTARY AND NOT NECESSARY IF YOU ALREADY HAVE A PASSPORT

-The Manitoba Enhanced Driver's Licence (EDL) and Enhanced Identification Card (EIC) serve as voluntary travel documents that verify the cardholder's identity and citizenship for entry into the United States by land or water.
-Manitoba Public Insurance (MPI) is responsible for ensuring the ongoing production, integrity and security of these cards.
+The Manitoba Enhanced Identification Card (EIC) Program creates a new, voluntary travel document that verifies the cardholder's identity and citizenship for entry into the United States by land or water.
+Manitoba Public Insurance (MPI) is responsible for ensuring the ongoing production, integrity and security of EICs.